Morris County Hope One Dedicates New Van

 Since the beginning, the Hope One team has stopped at over 900 locations, marking over 30,000 contacts in the community.
 Hope One has distributed over 5,800 Narcan kits to family members and friends of those struggling with substance use disorders, free of charge.
 Narcan is used to immediately treat a known or suspected opioid overdose emergency, and 114 people have reported using the Narcan kits distributed by Hope One to save or attempt to save a life.

-“Hope One works because we go out into the community, we publish where we are going and we have a plain clothes sheriff’s officer, we have a mental health clinician and we have a certified peer recovery specialist who go out into the community and talk to people where they are,” said Sheriff Gannon.
+“Hope One works because we go out into the community, we publish where we are going and we have a plains clothes sheriff’s officer, we have a mental health clinician and we have a certified peer recovery specialist who go out into the community and talk to people where they are,” said Sheriff Gannon.
 “We truly deal with people where they are at, and we have been very successful.”

 During the initial height of the COVID-19 pandemic, the Hope One Project witnessed an increase of individuals who required access to critical public services.
 It became clear there was an elevated need for an additional Hope One vehicle to serve the community.